7 Essential Cloud Computing Skills For Cloud Engineers

 Advanced Cloud Computing Skills

 Not everyone working with cloud computing will need all of the following skills right away.
 However, as you grow and specialize, these advanced skills become increasingly valuable.
-They build on the foundational skills and allow you to tackle more complex projects and design sophisticated cloud solutions.
+They build on foundational skills, allowing you to tackle more complex projects and design sophisticated cloud solutions.

 1. DevOps and Cloud Automation